Logiqx/wsw-results/docs/ukwa/README.md

 ### Overview

 There is a desire to tweak the rules of the UKWA Speed Championships so that moderately windy days can become valid legs.
 The current criteria are a simplification of the ISWC rulebook, which apply to international speed windsurfing competitions.
-Whilst the ISWC rules work fine for very windy days and gentle days, they don't always work so well for moderately windy days during the UKWA event.
+Whilst the ISWC rules work fine for very windy days and light wind days, they don't always work so well for moderately windy days during the UKWA event.

-The average ability of a UKWA competitor is lower than that of an international competitor, so use of the ISWC silver fleet criteria for the more capable UKWA competitors seems most appropriate.
-This proposal is for the use of silver fleet criteria from the ISWC rules (i.e. 28 knots for shore course, 26 knots for harbour course), applied only to the mens pro + gold fleets when determining whether a leg is valid.
+The average ability of a UKWA competitor is lower than that of an international competitor, so refinements to the UKWA rules should allow for this fact.
+The proposed criteria are for 25% of the fleet to achieve 27 knots at least twice, or 50% of the fleet to achieve 25 knots at least twice.
+The effect of this change has been tested using all of the UKWA Speed Championship legs between 2010 to 2023.

 Weymouth Speed Week are also considering some craft-specific "fun" series to encourage daily participation.
 The "fun" series would be similar to the UKWA series, but with different speed criteria.
-The criteria for sailboards would use the "bronze" fleet speeds from the ISWC rulebook (i.e. 26 knots for shore course, 24 knots for harbour course), applied only to the mens pro + gold fleets / open class (kites).
+The "fun" series probably won't have official prizes or trophies, but are expected to provide riders with additional "purpose" on the less windy days.